 Depending on the type of ceremony you’re having you will want to allow around 1hr for your ceremony.
 Most humanist or non religious ceremonies won’t take this long, but it takes care of any unexpected delays.
 Of course some weddings are longer, some are shorter but it’s always good to have extra time rather than be rushed.
 Depending on the location of your ceremony you may want to allow for travel time too.

 Using the above as a guide this takes us to a ceremony time of around 1 – 2:30pm.

-Typical wedding day timeline for a 2pm ceremony (summer wedding)
+To help here is a typical timeline for a 2pm wedding ceremony (summer wedding)

 3pm Drinks Reception/Photographs (30min group photos, 30min couple session, 30min chatting to guests)

 7:30pm Evening reception starts

 8:00pm First Dance/Dancing

 Lewis and Eli opted for a 3pm ceremony for their summer wedding as they had a tea ceremony earlier in the day